-As a result, talent management strategies are changing.
+As a result, talent management and recruiting strategies are changing.
 There's more emphasis on improving both the speed and quality of hiring, getting new employees up to speed faster, and managing the employer brand to be more attractive.

 Employee engagement is the another big factor in talent management now.
 In the U.S. engagement is currently at about 30 percent, and seems to decrease with each generation.
-Low engagement means low retention, productivity and profitability, along with higher accident rates.
+Low engagement means low retention, productivity, and profitability, along with higher accident rates.

 While talent management is evolving, and both CEOs and HR seem aware of the value of talent management and the difficult hiring market we're in, it's interesting to note that 35 percent of companies are still stuck in "reactive" mode - just hiring as needed.

 Just 13 percent are actively using a talent management approach that is strategically aligned with the business and prepared for future needs.

 So clearly, it's not enough to understand what talent management is - companies and organizations need to put it in practice as a way to find, retain and develop talent.